dcarda/docker.example01/Step_1/README.md

 In this document we'll be going over the Dockerfile document and explaining how the sections affect the build.
 I'm not going to go into every line, but I'm going to hit the important parts.

 ## Getting Started
-This is were I'm getting the version of the operating system from.
+This is where I'm getting the version of the operating system from.
 In this case Alpine Linux 3.11.6

 ```text
 	#  https://hub.docker.com/_/alpine